itsJamilAhmed/jms-sample-alibaba-nlp/README.md

 If you do not have access to the service yet and want to test the programs, the following property will run it in an offline simulation mode where JMS messages are passed between the applications, just the translation result is a placeholder:

 ```
+# Optional parameter to start the Machine Translation functionality in a offline/simulation mode:
 simulation-mode=true
 ```